-As mentioned before we assume partial PCI during operation phase of the investment.
-For the estimation of the optimum deployment strategy of the investment we follow the rule suggested by Benaroch and Kaufman [4] and applied by Iatropoulos et. al. [8].
+In case there is full PCI the target of the IO is to find the optimum time to exercise the option.
+For the estimation of the optimum deployment strategy for the investment we follow the rule suggested by [4] and applied by Iatropoulos et al. [8]:

-Decision Rule: Where the maximum deferral time is T, make the investment (exercise the option) at time te, $0 < t_e < T$ , for which the option, OVcte, is positive and takes on its maximum value.
+Decision Rule: Make the investment (exercise the option) at time t_e , $0 < t_e < T$, where T is the maximum deferral time, for which the option $OVct_e$ is positive and takes on its maximum value.